Barron Trump Autistic School Comment Goes Viral: First Son Attacked By ‘SNL’ Writer

 Barron Trump is now bringing that issue to the forefront.

 That brings us to the Barron Trump autistic school comment.
-After seeing Barron at his father’s inauguration in Washington, D.C. on January 20, people couldn’t help but wonder about the young boy and many wanted to learn about him — the country’s first son since JFK Jr. was president.
+After seeing Barron at his father’s inauguration in Washington, D.C., on January 20, people couldn’t help but wonder about the young boy and many wanted to learn about him — the country’s first son since JFK was president.

 And, of course, there had to be one person who took things too far.
 An SNL writer decided to take aim at Barron Trump, making a comment that quickly went viral.